 I am grateful to have learned to accept the unacceptable; to recognize it and keep breathing through those difficult moments, to stay fully present and not make up a story about what will happen tomorrow.
 The truth is there is only this moment.
 Any fears or worries are about the past or the future, not this moment.
 There is great serenity in living in the present.

 I graciously accept the fact that fear ruins lives.
 The outside world sells fear like a product; we are inundated with this emotion.
-This election cycle demonstrates that fear spreads like a virus.
+The current administration and the media demonstrates that fear spreads like a virus.
 Too many people are terrified, feeling paralyzed and helpless.
 While this is understandable given all the uncertainty we face, right now, at this moment in time, we are still a hopeful democracy who believe in justice.
 There is a difference between being aware of possibilities and living as if they have already occurred.
 The difference is staying in the present moment.

 I am grateful to learn how to manage my fears.
 This is something I came face to face with after my cancer diagnosis in 2011.
 After the initial shockwave, I recognized I had two options, fear or hope.
 I chose hope; the hope that somehow, someway, I would move through this disease and thrive.
 This lesson returns again with the current resident of the White House.
-I must step away from the fear and step into the power of a higher perspective.
+I must step away from fear and step into the power of a higher perspective.
 I must take action wherever and whenever I can.
 These are choices I can make.
 I must remember and trust the Universe has a plan, even when I can’t see it.